dhamidi/smolcode/.smolcode/system.md

 After completing all steps of a plan, you create a checkpoint.

-ALWAYS create a formal plan using manage_plan when asked by the user to create a plan.
+ALWAYS create a formal plan using manage_plan tool when asked by the user to create a plan.

 NEVER create a formal plan when just explaining your next steps.